Texas Property Tax System

 All property is taxable unless state or federal law exempts all or part of the value.
 Total exemptions may be granted for public properties or those owned by qualifying organizations such as churches, schools, or charitable organizations.
 Over 65, social security disability, and disabled veterans exemptions are examples of partial exceptions, which reduce the taxable value on qualifying property.

-Homestead Exemption: Available for all homeowners on their primary residence as long as they lived there on January 1 of the tax year.
-The City of Frisco offers a homestead exemption (minimum $5,000) which is evaluated annually.
+General Homestead Exemption: Available for all homeowners on their primary residence as long as they lived there on January 1 of the tax year.
+The City of Frisco offers a homestead exemption of 12.5% (minimum $5,000) which is evaluated annually.
 For current exemptions, see Collin County Central Appraisal District website.